-My name is Meghann Hillier-Broadley and I am a PhD student at The University of Northampton researching the Anthropocene in children’s literature.
-My blog is a place to explore images and literature of the Anthropocene to promote discourse, engagement and reflections on the emerging narrative of this new geological epoch.
+My name is Meghann Hillier-Broadley and my blog is a place to explore images and literature of the Anthropocene to promote discourse, engagement and reflections on the emerging narrative of this new geological epoch.

 Why ‘the nook’?